ucsb-cs24/w19/_lab/lab02.md

 * Finally implement the overloaded assignment operator in intlist.cpp.
 To test it run <code>$ ./testrest 3</code>.
 If it doesn't crash, run it in valgrind to check for memory leaks

-Step 5: Submit intlist.cpp.
+## Step 5: Submit intlist.cpp.
 (Only intlist.cpp)

-Log into your account on https://www.gradescope.com/ and navigate to our course site: CS24 Spring 2018.
+Log into your account on https://www.gradescope.com/ and navigate to our course site.
 Select this assignment.
 Then click on the "Submit" button on the bottom right corner to make a submission.
 You will be given the option of uploading files from your local machine or submitting the code that is in a github repo.
 Select the second option and select your github repo for this assignment.
 You should receive 100/100 for a completely correct program.

-If you are working with a partner, be sure that both partners' names are in a comment at the top of the source code file.

 Do beware that all parts must be working to earn any points at all from the Gradescope system.